 - Rebecca Wexler (University of California, Berkeley, School of Law)

-A preliminary description of participants and their contributions can be found here.
+Detailed descriptions of participants and their contributions can be found here.
 The panel links will be emailed to participants after they RSVP.
-We will update this page with more information closer to the date of the event.